Chase-William/chase-william-site/static/markdown/blogs/hololens2-s1.md

   At this point you're cruising down a rocky road in a car without suspension; its time to remove your seat.
 Code stripping is an important part of reducing the size of your app bundle, but when combining managed plugins & Unity's rules regarding reflection; it can be hazardous.
 I found that using a [`link.xml`](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Reference-link.xml) file in my plugins folder helped resolve *some* of my issues with linking.
 That file allows you omit properties, methods, and entire libraries from code stripping.

-  > The MRTK actually uses `link.xml` in their unity package to prevent code stripping of their packages.
+  > The MRTK actually uses [`link.xml`](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Reference-link.xml) in their unity package to prevent code stripping of their packages.

-### Deployment
+### Deployment 📦
 Deploying my binaries to the HoloLens 2 from a standalone UWP app was a simpler than Unity for obvious reasons mentioned earlier.

 - Deployment of standalone UWP apps through Visual Studios is straight forward.
 Using `Remote Machine` deployment allows you deploy to the device wirelessly and supports live debugging.
 You can also choose the `Publish` which basically creates a bundle option and that can be quickly deployed to you device using an ad-hoc approach.